chrismo/hubot-poker/js/card-poker/README.md

 like Campfire don't support direct messages so there's currently no way to deal cards to players.

+*Slack*: Players need to establish a direct message link with the bot before the bot can deal cards to the player.
+The game should notify players of this situation when it happens.

+Other Platforms: No idea.
+Tell me how it goes.

 ## Differences from Real Texas Hold 'Em

 The goal of this game is to be something quick and easy to play while taking a quick